 If you’re planning to get plastic surgery on your gum tissues, the best thing to do is to see a specialist.
-Periodontist The Woodlands like Dr. Saunders will have additional technology and resources on hand to ensure the most streamlined, successful procedure possible.
-In addition to Dr. Saunders’ 30+ years of experience as a gum specialist, he is able to utilize a variety of periodontal plastic surgery techniques to give you the precise results you’re hoping to achieve.
+Periodontist The Woodlands will have additional technology and resources on hand to ensure the most streamlined, successful procedure possible.
+In addition to that he is able to utilize a variety of periodontal plastic surgery techniques to give you the precise results you’re hoping to achieve.

 A balance of healthy, symmetrical gum tissues and beautiful teeth can make for an absolutely stunning smile.
 If you’re considering cosmetic dentistry in North Houston, be sure not to neglect your gums as well.
 You wouldn’t want to put an expensive piece of art in a make-shift, dollar store frame.
 It’s crucial to work with a Conroe cosmetic dentist who understands a balance of how teeth and gums blend together.

 Cosmetic dentistry extends beyond the shape and color of teeth.
 It also ties into how your lips, facial profile, and yes – gum tissues – also play a role in overall aesthetics.
 You want to always be sure that you work with a skilled provider who understands the relationship and role that each anatomical structure plays.